linode/docs/docs/guides/platform/get-started/third-party-authentication/index.md

 1. To get started with TPA, log in to the [Linode Cloud Manager](https://cloud.linode.com) using your existing username and password.

-1. Navigate to your profile by clicking on your username in the top right of the screen.
+1. Navigate to the Password & Authentication section of your profile by clicking on your **username** in the top right of the screen.
+Select **Password and Authentication** from the dropdown menu:

     ![Navigate to your profile by clicking on your username in the top right of the screen](view-profile.png)

-1. Click on the **Password & Authentication** tab, then click on the **Third Party Authentication** sub-tab.
+1. Click on the **Third Party Authentication** sub-tab.

     ![Navigate to the Password & Authentication tab, then the Third Party Authentication tab](navigate-to-tpa.png)